MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-key-trust-prereqs.md

 ## Directories ##
 Hybrid Windows Hello for Business needs two directories: on-premises Active Directory and a cloud Azure Active Directory.
 The minimum required domain functional and forest functional levels for Windows Hello for Business deployment is Windows Server 2008 R2.
 The

-A hybrid Windows Hello for Busines deployment needs an Azure Active Directory subscription.
+A hybrid Windows Hello for Business deployment needs an Azure Active Directory subscription.
 The hybrid key trust deployment, does not need a premium Azure Active Directory subscription.

 You can deploy Windows Hello for Business in any environment with Windows Server 2008 R2 or later domain controllers.
 However, the key trust deployment needs an ***adequate*** number of Windows Server 2016 domain controllers at each site where users authenticate using Windows Hello for Business.
 Read the [Planning an adequate number of Windows Server 2016 Domain Controllers for Windows Hello for Business deployments](hello-adequate-domain-controllers.md) to learn more.